Soumo-git-hub/Savvy/READMe.md

 ## Acknowledgements

-This README provides a comprehensive overview of Savvy, its features, usage instructions, contribution guidelines, licensing information, and acknowledgments.
+This README provides a comprehensive overview of Savvy, its features, usage instructions, contribution guidelines and acknowledgments.
 Feel free to customize it further to suit your project's specific needs and preferences.